MikeSap/guided-module-one-final-project/concept.md

 Maybe remove the recipe class all together and tie recipe_ingredients to favorite recipes

-@user
-print recipe from favorite recipe menu add review and edit reviews
+add review and edit reviews (refactor) open url in browser when fav recipe is selected

-find_or_create_by
+find_or_create_by for :
+favorite recipe, ingredients, user, pantry_ingredient

 .downcase all user input
 .capitalize on reading

+make remove methods
+def remove (arg)